NeoSOFT-Technologies/mobile-android/wiki/docs/modules/request manager.md

 3. **createCall** :- Any request which is suspend function can be executed here.

-4. the result from request can be captured or collected as a flow using **asFlow**
+4. The result from request can be captured or collected as a flow using `asFlow`

 5. The result returns an instance of a  [Resource](https://github.com/NeoSOFT-Technologies/mobile-android/blob/main/domain/src/main/java/com/core/utils/Resource.kt) which contains data that can be used by the UI - this includes the ResourceState(LOADING,SUCCESS,ERROR), data to be used by the UI and a message if required (for error states).

-6. To handle the exception for the each request we need to wrap the above RequestManager call in ExceptionHandler to manage the exception automatically.Request is handled via exception handler and the exception is received in the catch block.
+6. To handle the exception for the each request we need to wrap the above RequestManager call in ExceptionHandler to manage the exception automatically.
+Request is handled via exception handler and the exception is received in the catch block.

    ```
    exceptionHandler.handle {